UK competition regulator examines Diageo-United Spirits deal

-LONDON (Reuters) - Britain’s competition regulator said on Monday it would investigate whether drinks group Diegeo’s (DGE.L) purchase of a stake in India’s United Spirits (UNSP.NS) would have a detrimental impact on the spirits market.
+LONDON, July 22 (Reuters) - Britain’s competition regulator said on Monday it would investigate whether drinks group Diegeo’s purchase of a stake in India’s United Spirits would have a detrimental impact on the spirits market.

-The main area of concern is likely to be centered on United Spirit’s Whyte & Mackay whisky brand, because Diageo is the world’s biggest scotch company.
+The main area of concern is likely to be centred on United Spirit’s Whyte & Mackay whisky brand, because Diageo is the world’s biggest scotch company.

 The Johnnie Walker and Guinness owner acquired a 25 percent stake in the Indian group controlled by tycoon Vijay Mallya earlier this month.